Transforming Lives and Regions

 Transforming Lives and Regions is both an overarching theme for the UOW Global Challenges Program and its own distinct challenge, recognising the interconnected nature of regional transformation.
-Professor Chris Gibson (pictured above) is the Director of Global Challenges and oversees the theme of Transforming Lives and Regions.
+Professor Chris Gibson (pictured above) is the Executive Director of Global Challenges and oversees the theme of Transforming Lives and Regions.

 Chris and the Global Challenges team are currently engaging with Researchers and Stakeholders on the following projects.

 The project aims to better appreciate current early childhood, primary and high school visual arts pedagogy in Bhutan in order to support pedagogical transformation for teachers and pre-service teachers.

 This project aims to map what activities three indigenous communities, based in Australia', New Caledonia and New Zealand, are engaging in to sustain their cultural heritage despite facing rapid changes.